malik-majeed/twitter-map/README.md

 ```
 pipenv install
 ```
-**WARNING: If you have multiple Python versions or variations of Python2 and Python3 (set as PATH variables) you need to specify Python3 for your virtual environment!**
+**Note: If you have multiple Python versions or variations of Python2 and Python3 (set as PATH variables) you need to specify Python3 for your virtual environment!**

 ```
 pipenv install --three